-Roaming Research Academy / Welcome to Econotopia - commons of the contemporary
+2013 -2014 Roaming Research: Welcome to Econotopia - Commons of the Contemporary

 Heterotopia, Imagination as social practice, Museum communities, Third Spaces, Sowing Empires, Techno-topia, Metropolitan factories, Undercommons, art ecologies.